When students complete Mastering APIs, they will be able to:

 In this lesson, students complete the quiz application started in lesson 5.
 The answer choices for quiz questions are put in random order using random library functions.
 Answer choices are saved to an array and processed.

-- 7. Create an API key to log into the APIAPI keys are required to access many popular APIs.
+- 7. Create an API key to log into the API

 In this lesson, students learn how to generate and use API keys to access an API.
 The Imagga API is used to obtain an API key allowing access to the API.
 Students create a fun and useful color extractor application.

-- 8. Let’s explore the server side of an APIUnderstand how APIs are able to return data based on your request from the server.
+- 8. Let’s explore the server side of an API

 In this lesson, students deal with large amounts of data and learn how to limit results with the In this lesson, students explore how a server is able to return data from an API request.
 Basic database concepts are covered along with basic SQlite commands.
 Students practice creating and using an API which accesses a database of songs, artists, and genres.

-- 9. Inserting new data using an APIInsert new data into a database using API endpoints.
+- 9. Inserting new data using an API

 In this lesson, students use GET and POST API requests to retrieve or add data to an existing database.
 AJAX type parameters are used to GET or POST data.
 Students practice posting new records to the music database used in previous lessons